easafe/purescript-flame/docs/views.md

 ### View logic

-A `view` is just a regular PureScript function, meaning we can compose it, pass it around as any other value.
+A `view` is just a regular PureScript function, meaning we can compose it or pass it around as any other value.
 For granted, we can use the model in attributes
 ```haskell
 newtype Model = Model { done :: Int, enabled :: Boolean }